 Developing Minds Lab (Doebel)

 Dr. Doebel is interested in cognitive development in early childhood, with much of her research to date focusing on the role of experience in the development of children's executive function, the ability to control thoughts and actions in the service of goals, especially in the face of conflicting habits, desires, or tendencies.
 She's particularly interested in how various social and conceptual processes support the capacity to engage control in specific contexts, and how this may partially explain socioeconomic status differences in executive function.
 She's also interested in how factors like fatigue and screen use affect children's executive function development.
 Sabine is also doing work to promote open science practices in developmental psychology, with the goal of making it easier to help researchers build on one another's work.
-You can find her website here and her recent TEDx talk here.
+You can find her TEDx talk here.

 Peer Networks and Development Lab (Kornienko)

 Dr. Kornienko's research examines how peer social networks promote and constrain psychological adaptation and health in adolescence and across the lifespan.
 She is interested in understanding peer socialization processes as well as protective and detrimental roles that peer relationships play in youth development.
 Her research focuses on understanding how peer social networks shape psychosocial adjustment, health-risk behavior, gender and ethnic-racial identity development, and biological processes related to stress, social status, and immunity.
 She employs longitudinal research designs, advanced statistical modeling approaches, and social network analysis methods to understand how social dynamics shape developmental and psychosocial outcomes.
 She uses salivary bioscience methods to measure stress physiology and activity of the immune system in naturalistic settings (e.g., schools, organizations).